-- b.
-Couples residing in these living arrangements are treated as individuals. - c.
+b.
+Couples residing in these living arrangements are treated as individuals.

+c.
+Payment after subtracting the federal poverty level (\$851) from basic rate times 75 percent.

+d.
 This is a temporary supplement paid until SSI eligibility is determined.
-This is for people who are currently in a private living - d.
-If only one member of the couple is blind, payment level is \$146. - e.
+This is for people who are currently in a private living arrangement.

+e.
+If only one member of the couple is blind, payment level is \$146.

+f.
 If only one member of the couple is blind, payment level is \$219.

 Adult care home.
 Includes recipients residing in an assisted living residence in which the housing management provides 24-hour scheduled and unscheduled personal care services to two or more residents either directly or, for scheduled needs, through formal written agreement with licensed home care or hospice agencies.
 Recipients residing in a special care unit for Alzheimer's in an adult care home are eligible for a higher payment amount.
+Recipients residing in their own home may be eligible for some of these personal care services.

-Number of persons receiving optional state supplementation, January 2006
+Table 2.
+Number of persons receiving optional state supplementation, January 2007

 Living arrangement Total Aged Blind Disabled

-All recipients 23,823 12,048 99 11,676
+All recipients 24,959 12,476 88 12,395

 Adult care home

-Basic 23,488 11,742 99 11,647
+Basic 23,203 11,211 88 11,904

-Disenfranchised 5 3 0 2
+Disenfranchised 0 0 0 0

-Special care unit 330 303 0 27
+Special care unit 666 633 0 33

+In home (aged, blind, and disabled) 1,090 632 0 458